Overall, Violence is Down, But Teen Violence Is Up Nearly TenFold

 It’s important to note that the comparitive data could be inflated because these stats are specifically in relation to REPORTS.
 Not everything that happens in Philadelphia.
 Simply put, not everything is reported.

-In working towards a solution, another issue reared its head.
+In working towards a gun violence solution, another issue reared its head.

 Gun violence has been a problem in Philadelphia for as long as I can remember, but until recently, the focus of it has not been among teenagers.

-When it comes to teens, you can pretty much guarantee the cause of bad behavior is connected to their environment — what they’re surrounded by, what they think is cool, what their role models are doing, and so on.
+When it comes to teens, you can pretty much guarantee the cause of bad behavior is connected to their environment — what they’re surrounded by, what they think is cool, what their role models are doing, and what they THINK they need to do to sustain or create such a life.

-For example, you won’t see a teenager who hasn’t been exposed to excessive violence in one way or another go find a gun to “solve” one of their issues.
+For example, you won’t see a teenager who has not been exposed to excessive violence in one way or another go find a gun to “solve” one of their issues.
 You won’t see a teenager resort to selling drugs if they haven’t been exposed to that lifestyle.

 In years past, blaming rap music, violent movies, and entertainment was laughable.
 I loved gangster movies but I didn’t join the mafia or start selling (hard) drugs.